Behavioral Pediatrics Clinic

 Our Wonderful Providers

-Our highly qualified team is comprised of licensed psychologists specialized training in the treatment of childhood problems.
+Our highly qualified team is comprised of licensed psychologists with specialized training in the treatment of childhood problems.
 Summit providers maintain contact with referring physicians providing them with regular treatment summaries.

 Amy Jablonski, Psy.D.